awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 ### Run a Python script to print the original and transformed data<a name="ol-upper-step7-python-print"></a>

 You can use S3 Object Lambda with your existing applications\.
-To do so, update your application configuration to use the new S3 Object Lambda access point ARN that you created in [Step 6](#ol-upper-step6) to retrieve data from S3\.
+To do so, update your application configuration to use the new S3 Object Lambda Access Point ARN that you created in [Step 6](#ol-upper-step6) to retrieve data from S3\.

-The following example Python script prints both the original data from the S3 bucket and the transformed data from the S3 Object Lambda access point\.
+The following example Python script prints both the original data from the S3 bucket and the transformed data from the S3 Object Lambda Access Point\.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the left navigation pane, choose **Object Lambda Access Points**\.

-1. On the **Object Lambda Access Points** page, choose the radio button to the left of the S3 Object Lambda access point that you created in [Step 6](#ol-upper-step6) \(for example, **tutorial\-object\-lambda\-accesspoint**\)\.
+1. On the **Object Lambda Access Points** page, choose the radio button to the left of the S3 Object Lambda Access Point that you created in [Step 6](#ol-upper-step6) \(for example, **tutorial\-object\-lambda\-accesspoint**\)\.

 1. Choose **Copy ARN**\.

 1. Save the ARN for use later\.

-1. Write a Python script on your local machine to print both the original data \(for example, `tutorial.txt`\) from your S3 Bucket and the transformed data \(for example, `tutorial.txt`\) from your S3 Object Lambda access point\)\.
+1. Write a Python script on your local machine to print both the original data \(for example, `tutorial.txt`\) from your S3 Bucket and the transformed data \(for example, `tutorial.txt`\) from your S3 Object Lambda Access Point\)\.
 You can use the following example script\.

    ```
    import boto3